 Estimates will be generated at the National level and for each specified Add-on area separately.
 In general, the estimation procedure consists of taking appropriately weighted totals or averages of the sample data.
 These weights are designed to provide approximately unbiased estimators at the National level, the state level, and for each Add-on area.
 Several stages of non-response adjustment and poststratification will be done to reduce sampling error and bias.
 Separate sets of weights will be generated for the Add-on areas and for the National sample.
 The primary set of household weights is for completed households.
 Households are defined as completed when a retrieval survey is completed for all eligible persons age 5 and older in the household.
 Vehicle-level weights, person-level weights and travel-day trip-level weights will also be produced.
 The household-level weights are designed to represent all households in the study area.
-The vehicle-level weights are designed to represent all vehicles in the study area.
 The person-level weights are designed to represent all vehicles in the study area.
+The person-level weights are designed to represent all persons in the study area.
+The travel-day trip-level weights are designed to represent all trips in the designated time period in the study area.